ukwa/ukwa-heritrix/README.md

 Changes
 -------

+* 2.6.0:
+    * Sitemap extraction and simple integration with re-crawl mechanism.

 * 2.1.0:
     * Recently Seen functionality moved to a DecideRule, allowing us to use Heritrix's `recheckScope` feature to prevent recrawling of URLs that have been crawled since the original request was enqueued.
     * The OutbackCDXRecentlySeenDecideRule implementation also stores the last hash, so the `OutbackCDXPersistLoadProcessor` is no longer needed.